jayantasamaddar/quick-reference/aws/databases/dynamodb/README.md

   - You specify the number of reads/writes per second
   - You need to plan capacity beforehand
   - Pay for provisioned read and write capacity units
+  - **Use Cases**:
+    - You have predictable application traffic.
+    - You run applications whose traffic is consistent or ramps gradually.
+    - You can forecast capacity requirements to control costs.

 - **On-Demand Mode**

   - Read/write automatically scale up/down with your workloads
   - No Capacity planning needed
   - Pay for exactly what you use; more expensive.
+  - **Use Cases**:
+    - You create new tables with unknown workloads.
+    - Recommended when there is unpredictable application traffic.
+    - You prefer the ease of paying for only what you use.

 - You can switch between read/write capacity modes once every 24 hours.
 The only exception to this is if you switch a provisioned mode table to on-demand mode, you can switch back to provisioned mode in the same 24-hour period.